-Our customers are primarily located in the United States and Canada.
+Our customers are primarily located in the United States, Canada and throughout Europe and the Middle East.
 Therefore, foreign exchange risk exposures arise from transactions denominated in currencies other than the United States dollar, which is our functional and reporting currency.
-To date, a majority of our sales have been denominated in United States and Canadian dollars.
+To date, a majority of our sales have been denominated in United States, British pound sterling ("GBP") and Canadian dollars.
 As we expand our presence in international markets, our results of operations and cash flows may increasingly be subject to fluctuations due to changes in foreign currency exchange rates and may be adversely affected in the future due to changes in foreign exchange rates.
 To date, we have not entered into any hedging arrangements to minimize the impact of these fluctuations in the exchange rates.
 We will periodically reassess our approach to manage our risk relating to fluctuations in currency rates.